On the homotopy theory of stratified spaces: The Joyal--Kan model structure

-The fact that \enumref{prop:fibfibrant}{4} implies \enumref{prop:fibfibrant}{5} is obvious from the definition of $ E_P $ and the fact that the restriction of $ f $ to each stratum is a Kan fibration.
+The fact that \enumref{prop:fibfibrant}{4} implies \enumref{prop:fibfibrant}{5} is clear from the definition of $ \EP $ and the fact that the restriction of $ f $ to each stratum is a Kan fibration.

 Now we show that \enumref{prop:fibfibrant}{5} implies \enumref{prop:fibfibrant}{2}.
-Assume that $ f $ is an inner fibration and satisfies the right lifting property with respect to $ E_P $.
-Since $ f $ is conservative (\Cref{cor:morfibiscons}) and the equivalences in $ Y $ lie in individual strata, \Cref{lem:consisofib} combined with the fact that $ f $ satisfies the right lifting property with respect to $ E_P $ show that $ f $ is an isofibration. \end{proof}
+Assume that $ f $ is an inner fibration and satisfies the right lifting property with respect to $ \EP $.
+Since $ f $ is conservative (\Cref{cor:morfibiscons}) and the equivalences in $ Y $ lie in individual strata, \Cref{lem:consisofib} combined with the fact that $ f $ satisfies the right lifting property with respect to $ \EP $ show that $ f $ is an isofibration. \end{proof}

-\begin{cor} Let $ P $ be a poset and $ X $ an object of $ \sSetP $.
-Then $ X $ is fibrant in the Joyal--Kan model structure if and only if the stratification $ \fromto{X}{P} $ satisfies the right lifting property with respect to $ J_P $. \end{cor}
+\begin{corollary} Let $ P $ be a poset and $ X $ an object of $ \sSetP $.
+Then $ X $ is fibrant in the Joyal--Kan model structure if and only if the stratification $ \fromto{X}{P} $ satisfies the right lifting property with respect to $ \JP $. \end{corollary}